dapphub/klab/README.md

 **This is a hacky version for internal usage, if you have questions ask @denis at dapphub.chat**

 ## Requirements
-You will need modified versions of evm-semantics, which shps with the modiefied k:
+You will need a modified version of evm-semantics, containing a modified version of k:
 * https://github.com/dapphub/evm-semantics use the `klab` branch

-Install them with:
+Install it with:
 ```
 make deps
 make